Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 If you are using [GitHub two-factor authentication](https://help.github.com/articles/about-two-factor-authentication/) and set your remote repository as HTTPS you will need to set up a personal access token and use that instead of your password.
 Further information [here](https://help.github.com/articles/https-cloning-errors/#provide-access-token-if-2fa-enabled).

-### Squashing

-If your pull request has multiple commits which revise the same lines of code, or if you make some changes after comments from one of the maintainers, it is better to [squash](https://davidwalsh.name/squash-commits-git) those commits together into one logical unit.

-But you don’t always have to squash — it is fine for a pull request to contain multiple commits when there is a logical reason for the separation.

 ### Filing a Pull Request on GitHub

 Now go to the [`homebrew-cask` GitHub repository](https://github.com/caskroom/homebrew-cask).
 GitHub will often show your `my-new-cask` branch with a handy button to `Compare & pull request`.
 Otherwise, click the `New pull request` button and choose to `compare across forks`.
 The base fork should be `caskroom/homebrew-cask @ master`, and the head fork should be `my-github-username/homebrew-cask @ my-new-cask`.
 You can also add any further comments to your pull request at this stage.